khaefner/rust_101/book_src/src/chapter_4.md

 ```
 In this code:

-    enum StarshipClass declares a new enum named StarshipClass.
+`enum` StarshipClass declares a new `enum` named `StarshipClass`.
 The values within the curly braces are called variants.
 Here, Cruiser, Destroyer, ScienceVessel, Freighter, and Shuttle are the possible values that a variable of type StarshipClass can hold.
-    We access enum variants using the double colon :: (e.g., StarshipClass::Cruiser).
+We access enum variants using the double colon :: (e.g., `StarshipClass::Cruiser`).

 ### ![logo](Star_Trek_icon.png) Enums with Data